jrudolph/scodec-cheatsheet/README.md

 ## Contributing

- * Run `sbt "test:run-main scodec.CheatSheetGenerator` to generate the table
+ * Run `sbt "test:run-main scodec.meta.CheatSheetGenerator` to generate the table
  * Format the markdown using the http://markdowntable.com/

 ## License